acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/implementing-simple-addon.md

 You can do this by pressing the Ctrl+O key combination (Cmd+O on Mac) from within Firefox.
-This will bring up a file selection dialog: navigate to the `translator.xpi` file, open it and follow the prompts to install the add-on.
+This will bring up a file selection dialog: navigate to the `wikipanel.xpi` file, open it and follow the prompts to install the add-on.

 Alternatively: